usykDev/jez-salad/README.md

 ## Overview
 The Delivery JEZ-Salad Page is a responsive animated design with several key features:
-- Fixed navigation bar that dynamically updates its active state based on the scroll position.
-- Email validation functionality.
-- Responsive sliders for better user interaction.

-## Features
 - **Responsive Design**: The page is designed to adapt to different screen sizes, providing an optimal experience on all devices.
 - **Animated Design**: Smooth animations are implemented for a modern user interface.
 - **Dynamic Navigation Bar**: The navigation bar adjusts its active state as the user scrolls, ensuring smooth navigation throughout the page.